cs360f14/JungleJamboree/README.md

 	- Type "import pygame" and press enter.
 If no errors occur, then Pygame is installed.
 	- Otherwise, you will have to install Pygame.
 You can install Pygame from [here](http://www.pygame.org/download.shtml)
 	- We are using Pygame version 1.9.1
-2. Change to the JungleJamboree directory
+2. Change to the JungleJamboree/GamePlay directory
 3. Type python Game.py, and press enter.

 ## The Game